 Dramatics aside, we’ve been diligently listening to our customers in order to find examples of competitive intelligence (CI) strategies that have emerged – so we could share ideas with you on how to deliver greater value across the organization through your CI efforts.

 A common theme we’ve heard among clients is that company-wide, there is an increased appetite for competitive and market intelligence.
 For both PMMs and leaders of competitive programs, there is a real opportunity for competitive intelligence to be seen as mission-critical.

 Why does that matter to you?
 Well, because it’s a great opportunity to demonstrate your value across the organization.
 Everyone from Sales, Execs, Customer Success, Marketing, Talent, and Product teams are going to want all the intel they can get to outplay your competitors and make better strategic decisions in the months to come.
 There are so many ways that they can do so with competitive insights in their hands.

 There’s no better time to build out the profile of your competitive intelligence program and to brand it as business-critical in your company.

 Competitors are important, but tracking the market is as well.
 We’ve seen many competitive intelligence teams increase their efforts to track other topics.
+There are plenty of sources to track your competitors.
 This can mean tracking general changes to the market, building internal COVID-19-specific boards, M&A boards, and others.

 1] COVID-19/War Room Boards – At Klue, we’ve built our own “War Room” board which we use to track information on how COVID-19 is impacting our customers and our own business by capturing internal information from employees in every department.